alexand-d/IPG-ContentHero/README.md

 ## Configuration experience

 1. Edit a SharePoint page and add the **IPG Content Hero** web part.
-2. Click **Manage stories** inside the web part to open the Fluent UI panel:
-   - Left rail lists all stories with up/down ordering controls, delete, and **Add story**.
-   - Right side provides per-story editors for titles, body copy, and bullet lists (one item per line).
-   - Image section includes URL input, local upload button, alt-text entry, asymmetric corner toggle, and X/Y/Width/Height sliders.
-   - Text frame section exposes X/Y offset sliders plus width/height controls to fine tune spacing.
-   - Typography controls let you pick Sans Regular or Montserrat Bold for title, body, and bullets, with dedicated size sliders.
+2. Use the in-surface toolbar buttons:
+   - **Manage stories** opens the Fluent UI panel for content entry.
+The left rail lists every card (with reorder/delete/add), while the right side provides rich text editors for title/body/bullets, the new “Display bullet points” toggle, and the image picker (URL field, upload button, SharePoint stock image picker, and alt-text entry).
+   - **Web part settings (gear icon)** hosts the Layout & Typography custom field and the background color picker.
+Select a story in the left rail, then tweak the asymmetric-corner toggle, image/text X/Y offsets, frame sizes, and Sans/Montserrat font options for that row.
+Changes apply immediately while the page preview stays in sync.
-3. Save inside the panel to persist changes back to the SharePoint property bag.
-Each story is stored independently so future additions can be configured without affecting existing ones.
+3. Save inside the Manage panel to persist textual content.
+Layout/typography/background changes are saved automatically via the property pane.

 ## Packaging output